RumoOr/Snips-Neustart/README.md

 ## Usage

-With this app you can ask Snips to reboot your system.
+With this app you can order Snips to reboot your system.

 ### Example sentences